Acura CL: First generation (1996)

-Second generation (2000–2003)
+Second generation (2001)

 For the 1999 model year, the Acura CL's sibling, the TL, was redesigned.
 The CL, however, was never produced as a 2000 model and instead in March 2000 the completely redesigned Acura CL was released as a 2001 model featuring a 3.2 L SOHC VTEC J-series V6.
 A navigation system was also available along with the Type-S model, denoting Acura's 'Sport' edition.
 While the regular CL featured a 225 hp V6, the Type-S boasted a 260 hp V6 with 17-inch wheels, a firmer suspension, slightly larger brakes, and firmer seats.
 At the time, the Type-S was the most powerful front-wheel drive vehicle Honda had ever manufactured.

 In 2002, the CL Type-S was offered, as a 2003 model, with a close-ratio 6-speed manual transmission with a helical limited-slip differential.
 The 6-speed CL deleted some minor interior features from the automatic, such as a center console light.
 Also, the heated seats only featured one heat setting (vs. high and low in the auto).
 VSA and TCS were also not found on the 6-speed car, and as such, a 3-channel ABS unit was used.
 One of the main criticisms of the CL was that a manual transmission had been dropped when the car was redesigned for the 2001 model year.
-Very few manual transmission models were built; there were 2,691 without navigation and 820 with navigation, for a total of 3,511.
+Very few manual transmission models were built; there were 2,690 without navigation and 824 with navigation, for a total of 3,514 in the US market.
+An additional 331 cars were produced for the Canadian market, all without navigation.
 Despite such small numbers of manual transmissions, there was still a greater demand than Acura had expected.
 The 6-speed car was highly praised by critics, with one calling it "the high point of Acura performance outside the NSX and Integra Type-R".
-However, with the CL's sister car, the TL, coming up on a redesign for the 2004 model year, the CL was dropped from Acura's lineup and to this day Acura has no mid-size luxury coupe replacement.
+However, with the CL's sister car, the TL, coming up on a redesign for the 2004 model year, the CL was dropped from Acura's lineup with no mid-size luxury coupe replacement.
 Total Acura CL sales from 2000 until 2003, when the last new model was sold, was less than 31,000 units.
-The CL's manual transmission survives in the 3rd generation TL and 7th generation Honda Accord.
+The CL's manual transmission survives in the third-generation TL and 7th generation Honda Accord.